CALL ACE 954-953-5861

 A Failure to Warn Can Expose a Manufacturer to Liability

 When a company breaches a duty of care, the company is responsible for the related damages, and one common breach is a failure to warn.
 Companies must warn consumers about potential risks of using the product when it is reasonably foreseeable that regular users of the product would encounter such a potential injury risk.
+When a manufacturer knows a product might not function effectively in a normal way in some circumstances, they must warn the consumer.
+This is common with pharmaceuticals, for example, when companies fail to warn of possible side effects.

 If a patient knew about certain health risks of taking a medication, they might not agree to take the risk.
 However, when a pharma company fails to provide warnings, someone might take the medication believing it is safe, only to experience costly and often life-threatening side effects.
 Using the Zantac lawsuits as an example, if people knew that the carcinogen level of Zantac was dangerously high, most of them might not have taken it.